An Oxford in Changzhou? International schools spread across China

 "International education is not mark-centric, which is a brand-new idea for parents from second-tier cities," said Compass board member Gavin Newton-Tanzer.

 "For Chinese parents it's a totally different idea.
-Their children study only through memorizing things."
+Their children study only through memorising things."

 The joint-venture schools offer the best of both worlds, he added.